 Irrevocable trusts don’t work that way.
 Once assets are transferred to the control of the trustee, the transfer is permanent.
 It can be exceptionally difficult to change the terms of an irrevocable trust once it’s established and funded.

-Making a trust irrevocable can protect a beneficiary in divorce since the terms cannot be altered.
+An irrevocable trust cannot be dissolved until its purpose – such as passing assets to beneficiaries – is fulfilled.
 An irrevocable trust can’t be dissolved either until its purpose is fulfilled, i.e., passing assets on to beneficiaries.

 If you’re certain about the assets that you want to leave to a beneficiary who could potentially get divorced, then you might consider creating an irrevocable trust separately for them.
 You could then create a second revocable living trust to hold assets that you want to distribute to your other heirs.